MirageNet/Mirage/doc/docs/examples/pong.md

 ## The ball of Pong

 The ball is the main focus of Pong, as this is the object needed to score points.
-Its NetworkIdentity component has neither **Server Only** nor **Local Player Authority** checked, as it's moved by the server physics engine and can be influenced by the players.
+Its NetworkIdentity component has neither **Server Only** nor **Client Authority** checked, as it's moved by the server physics engine and can be influenced by the players.
 As with the *PlayerObject* the position is synchronized via NetworkTransform.
 When having multiple scenes, the ball can be spawned by the NetworkManager, but to keep this sample simple, it's placed